celeste-smith/event-booking-system/SYSTEM-REQUIREMENTS-DOCUMENT.md

 ### 3.4 Scalability
 - The system shall support 1,000 concurrent users during peak hours.
-- Database queries should be optimized for high-traffic loads.
+- Database queries should be optimised for high-traffic loads.

 ### 3.5 Security
 - All user data shall be encrypted using AES-256.